jiaqi-pro/Depression-detection-Graph/README.md

 ### Training Process Overview

-#### Phase One: Training the MTB-DFE Model
+#### Stage One: Training the MTB-DFE Model

-This phase focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model, which captures and enhances short-term depression behavioral features from video sequences.
+This stage focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model, which captures and enhances short-term depression behavioral features from video sequences.

 ##### 1. Input and Feature Extraction
 - **Video Frame Sequence to MTB**: The video frame sequence is first input to the Multi-scale Temporal Behavioral Feature Extraction (MTB) component, obtaining multi-scale spatio-temporal behavioral features $f^{MTB}$.